ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 **Collection-specific configurations**.

-* The **default settings** apply to all the documents that a collection-specific configuration is not applied to.
+* The **default settings** apply to all the documents that a collection-specific configuration is not defined for.
 * **Collection-specific** configurations apply only to documents of the collections they are defined for, overriding the default settings for these collections.
   {NOTE: }
-  If you apply no default settings, Revisions will be **disabled** for any collection that a collection-specific configuration is not applied to.
+  If you apply no default settings, Revisions will be **disabled** for any collection that a collection-specific configuration is not defined for.
   {NOTE/}

 #### Defining a Revisions Configuration